worktheclock/replit.github.io/teams/CentralizedAutograder-java.md

 Now you have a robot to take care of most of your grading for you which should save you a bunch of time!
 In this guide, we showed you how to set up an autograder, but you might like to extend it on your own with some additional features.
 For example, you could

 * Create a more sophisticated directory and reporting structure so that different assignments can be submitted to the same server without all being mixed up into a single directory and single report.
-* Set up a service like [UpTimerRobot](https://uptimerobot.com/) to keep an eye on your grading server and notify you if it becomes unavailable (this also stops Repl.it shutting it down from inactivity).
+* Set up a service like [UpTimerRobot](https://uptimerobot.com/) to keep an eye on your grading server and notify you if it becomes unavailable (this also stops Replit shutting it down from inactivity).
 * Return the grades to students so that they see "You scored 75%" after submitting instead of just "Your code has been submitted".

 We've focused on Java in this guide, but you should be able to adapt it to testing and grading submissions in JavaScript, Python, or other languages.
 We also have a [Python version of this guide](./CentralizedAutograder).